Katie Ziraldo9-Minute Read

 Prone to fading and weather damage |

-Natural wood siding offers a look that can’t be re-created in a factory.
-It can last a long time when maintained properly.
+Natural wood siding offers a look that can’t be recreated in a factory.
+And when properly maintained, it can last a long time.

 Pros |